10 Words You Need to Know in Buenos Aires

 Che

-Che is the most common Argentine slang word, used on a daily basis to grab someone’s attention.
-It’s the equivalent of saying “Hey” or “What’s up”.
+Che is probably the most common Argentine slang word, used on a daily basis to grab someone’s attention.
+It’s the equivalent of saying “Hey” or “What’s up?” in the US.

 Boludo

 Boludo can be understood as “dude” when used among friends.
-However, it can also be used to insult someone, calling them an idiot or fool, so be careful how you use it.
+However, it can also be used to insult someone you don't know well, like calling them an idiot or fool.
+You'll hear it a lot in Buenos Aires, but be careful how you use it!

 Chabón/chabona (feminine)

-Example: ¡El chabón me ofendió! –That dude offended me!
+¡El chabón me ofendió! – That dude offended me!

 Mango

-Mango is used as a slang way to say money, or Argentine Pesos.
+Mango is used as a slang way to say money, referring to Argentine Pesos.

 Quilombo

-Quilombo means mess, or chaos, and is used to describe chaotic situations.
+Quilombo means mess, or chaos.
+It is often used to describe chaotic situations.

-Example: ¡Que quilombo es el tránsito en Buenos Aires! –How chaotic is the traffic in Buenos Aires! ¡Que quilombo! –What a mess!
+¡Que quilombo es el tránsito en Buenos Aires! – The traffic in Buenos Aires is so chaotic!

 Pedo

 The literal translation of pedo is a fart, but it has a plethora of meanings when used as a slang word.
-“Ni en pedo” (“Hell no”) is probably the most common one.
+“Ni en pedo” (“Hell no”) is probably the most common usage, but there are A LOT.

-Example: Vives en una nube de pedos. –You live in a dream world.
-Estás en pedo. –You are drunk.
-Hablás al pedo. –You’re talking trash.
+Vives en una nube de pedos. –You live in a dream world.

 Fiaca